phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

   The problem of this approach is that it requires the compiler to detect all self-references.
 This is not possible at compile-time because the value of a reference might depend on user input, so we would need a runtime system again to analyze references and correctly create the state structs.
 This would not only result in runtime costs, but also prevent certain compiler optimizations, so that it would cause large performance losses again.
 - **Forbid moving the struct:** As we saw above, the dangling pointer only occurs when we move the struct in memory.
 By completely forbidding move operations on self-referential structs, the problem can be also avoided.
 The big advantage of this approach is that it can be implemented at the type system level without additional runtime costs.
 The drawback is that it puts the burden of dealing with move operations on possibly self-referential structs on the programmer.

-Because its principle to provide _zero cost abstractions_, which means that abstractions should not impose additional runtime costs, Rust decided for the third solution.
+Because of its principle to provide _zero cost abstractions_, which means that abstractions should not impose additional runtime costs, Rust decided for the third solution.
 For this, the [_pinning_] API was proposed in [RFC 2349](https://github.com/rust-lang/rfcs/blob/master/text/2349-pin.md).
 In the following, we will give a short overview of this API and explain how it works with async/await and futures.

 #### Heap Values